joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 being by running the same `consciousness.exe` program by running it with enough Legos or by manipulating enough rocks in a desert.

-## Does iron become conscious when it's hot?

-Now it already seems implausible to me that a vast desert of rocks being manipulated into various patterns is conscious.
+It already seems implausible to me that a vast desert of rocks being manipulated into various patterns is conscious.
 What exactly is conscious here?
 What happens if I accidentally kick a rock to the side --- have I killed whatever ghostly being inhabits these rocks?
-Nevertheless, simply asserting its implausibility is not the most compelling argument.
+Nevertheless, I think we can do better than simply asserting its implausibility.
 Sure, it is hard to imagine what it means for this vast desert of rocks to be conscious, but there are lots of unintuitive things in this world.
 We shouldn't let our prejudices as to what substrate consciousness *should* exist in prevent us from accepting that it could very well exist in a substrate which is unfamiliar to us. [[^5]]

+## Does iron become conscious when it's hot?

-But let's follow where this argument takes us.
+So let's follow where this argument takes us.
 Rather than manipulating rocks in a desert, let's imagine a bar of iron heated past the Curie temperature.
 Each atom in the bar has a magnetic moment which points either up or down.
 For simplicity, let's assume that the bar is very hot and that the magnetic moment of each atom is randomly flipping between up and down.
-Moreover we have the means to observe whether the magnetic moment of every atom in the bar is up or down at any given time.
+Moreover by an ingenious device, we have the means to observe whether the magnetic moment of every atom in the bar is up or down at any given time.

-I want to determine if this bar of iron is consciousness, so I examine its atoms to see if it is running `consciousness.exe`.
+I want to determine if this bar of iron is conscious, so I examine its atoms to see if it is running the `consciousness.exe` computer program.
 I designate the first $$P$$ atoms to be input bits, another $$N$$ atoms to be internal states of the Turing machine, and then another $$Q$$ atoms to be outputs.
 Then I look at the magnetic moments of those atoms sampled at different time steps and see if they correspond to the inputs, outputs, and intermediate states of `consciousness.exe` by designating a moment pointing "up" as a 1 and a moment pointing "down" as a 0.
 Naturally, there is no correspondence so I conclude that the bar of iron is not conscious.